iwantmyname/blog/_posts/2014-07-25-vint-cerf-explains-ntia-transition.markdown

 <!-- excerpt -->

-We typically like to spare our customers the politics of the web, but Vint Cerf, the "father of the internet" (who now works for Google) recently narrated a great video explaining the transition of internet oversight from the NTIA to ICANN.
+We typically like to spare our customers the politics of the web, but Vint Cerf, the "father of the internet" (who now works for Google) recently narrated a great video explaining the transition of internet oversight from the National Telecommunications and Information Administration (NTIA) to ICANN.

 It's short, educational, and has a great frame at 2:22 where a drawn depiction of Vint Cerf is sitting on top of a giant angry cat under a rainbow (I believe he just won the internet).